 Writing is the perfect job for introverts.
-Best case, you get your topic, work yourself through it and hand in the result.
+Best case, you get your topic, work yourself through it, and hand in the result.
 Done.
 Often you don’t have to interact too much with your clients or employers.

 Plus, your opportunities are sheer endless.
-You could work as a freelance writer and write news articles, copy for marketing departments, ghostwrite books for someone, publish your own eBooks or specialize in any other areas.
+You could work as a freelance writer and write news articles, copy for marketing departments, ghostwrite books for someone, publish your own eBooks, or specialize in any other areas.

 To be really successful with it and be able to make good money, you should pick a niche and become an expert in that.
 As a skilled writer, you can charge higher rates.
 According to Copyblogger you can even make 250 USD per hour if you do it the right way.

 To get writing jobs you can either contact potential companies directly or have a look around these websites:

 4. Technical Writer

 As just said before, when you specialize as a content writer you will be able to score better-paying jobs.
 I just want to pick one out to show you how much you could earn with this type of online job for introverts.